 Marr, Andrew.
 A History of Modern Britain.
 Pan Books, 2008.

 Maslow, A.H.
-His “Hierarchy of Needs” was first described in a 1943 paper published in Psychological Review, 50, 370-396.
+His “Hierarchy of Needs” was first described in a 1943 paper published in Psychological Review, 50, 370-396; this was available in July 2018 at http://psychclassics.yorku.ca/Maslow/motivation.htm and an Internet search revealed numerous summaries, including Wikipedia.
 It subsequently appeared in his book Motivation and Personality.
-The paper was available in May 2014 at http://psychclassics.yorku.ca/Maslow/motivation.htm and an Internet search revealed numerous summaries, including Wikipedia.
-Motivation and Personality.
 Harper & Bros., New York, 1954.

 Mayer, Jane.
 Dark Money: The Hidden History of the Billionaires Behind the Rise of the Radical Right, describes how billionaires have influenced the American political system.
 Doubleday, 2016.